srmainwaring/mathutils/docs/technical_notes/Source/Theory.rst

       P_1(x) = x
    \end{cases}

-The computation of the Legendre polynomials is achieved in the method ``Legendre``.
+The computation of the Legendre polynomials is achieved in the method ``Legendre_polynomial``.

 Their differentiation is given by the following recurrence relation: